wernervdveen/Vantage101/README.md

 In this simple repo, I do the Vantage 101 tasks (see Vantage101.pdf).
 These include:
-- [x] Make a simple cookiecutter template for a simple model;
+- [x] Make a simple cookiecutter template for a simple model
+- [x] Setting up a Git SHH key
 - [ ] Deploying the model to a FastAPI endpoint
-- [x] Setting up a Git SHH key
 - [ ] Use pre-commit and Makefile
-- [ ] Use Github Actions
 - [ ] Use Modern Pandas
 - [ ] Use Flake8 and Black formatters
 - [ ] Set up some unit testing
-- [ ] Use Docker
+- [x] Use Docker
 - [ ] Deploy to GCP?
+- [ ] Use Github Actions

+Run using `sudo docker build -t vantage101 . && sudo docker run --runtime=nvidia --rm -it vantage101`

 Project Organization
 ------------